jackal-thothid/thoth-id-sdk/gitbook/sdk-reference/constructor.md

 ## Returns

-- `ThothIdSDK`: A new instance of the Thoth ID SDK.
+- `ThothIdSDK`: A new instance of the thoth.id Sdk.

 ## Example